 Hear me out… this may seem unexciting, but kids enjoy it.
-Any toy works for this, but Clicks, Lego, or Magnatiles are great for this.
+Any toy works for this, but Clicks, Lego, or magnetic tiles are great for this.
 Have them sort it all by color (either in piles or in towers).
-Not only does it take a long time, but it’s a great lesson in color sorting.
+It takes a long time, is a super simple activity, and it’s a great lesson in color sorting.

 Learn About Animals

 I did this with my boys, and they loved it.
 We picked some animals (you can use this Scholastic lesson here) and learned about them, how far they jump, and other facts.
-Then we measured out how far they jump and saw how far we could do it as well.
+Then we measured how far they jumped and saw how far we could do it.

 Pick a Plant and Analyze

 Go Botany!
-Pick a plant outdoors (the plant comes from outside, but the rest is an indoor activity- I promise!) and bring it indoors (see?) and dissect it.
-Put it on a white paper or white tray and use tweezers to pick it apart and see what it is inside.
+Pick a plant outdoors (the plant comes from outside, but the rest is an indoor activity- I promise!), bring it indoors (see?), and dissect it.
+Put it on a white paper or white tray and use tweezers to pick it apart and see what is inside.
 Older kids can try to identify the different parts and maybe label them on paper for a fun visual aid.

 Learn a Dance

 Dance party!
 We love dancing, and it’s super fun to all learn a dance together.
-That is why those tik-tok dances go viral.
+That is why those TikTok dances go viral.
 You can learn one of those or have different kids choreograph and teach the rest.
-Extra fun if you record and send it to friends and family.
+Looking for some extra fun?
+Record the dances and send it to friends and family.